Vacuum solutions in the Einstein-Aether Theory: Conclusions

-The analysis of energy condition, shows that the presence of aether contributes significantly for the accelerated expansion of the system for the case in which of constant energy density.
-On the other hand, for the vacuum case, the energy conditions are all satisfied.
-The vacuum solutions corresponds to a non-acelerated expansion cosmological model in the context of General Relativity (GR) theory.
+{Therefore the results} show that the presence of aether contributes significantly for the accelerated expansion of the system for {$\Lambda>0$}.
+On the other hand, for the vacuum case {with $\Lambda=0$}, the energy conditions are all satisfied.